Business awards are a way to get publicity, recognition and perhaps even investment.

 So here are four steps to write a powerful business award application.

 Start by getting information from people.

 You’ll probably have to show turnover and profit, so speak with your financial staff.
 Go to your customer services team for customer feedback and testimonials.
 See human resources for people initiatives.
 For how your product leads the market, talk with the marketing team.
 For confirmation of your company’s vision, have a chat with the CEO.

 Step 2: Tell great stories

-Now you can craft your evidence into stories.
+Now you can craft your points and evidence into stories.

 Judges love human stories.
 So bring to life how you solve customer problems.
 Or how you look after staff.
 Or how you develop partnerships within your industry.
 Ask yourself what people love about you.